 A dance business is not unique or original, but it is a market in which you can exploit your skills and qualifications.
 It may be more sensible to choose a niche market that you are familiar with than trying to introduce something new.

-This publication looks at demystifying some of the concepts around employment and self-employment.
-It looks at different types of employment and the main stages of getting into business: preparation, planning, setting up and starting out.
-It explains the principals of business plans, budgets, costing, pricing, cash flow, break-even, finance, operations, and other issues that can be key components to a successful business.
-It uses a Dance School as the business model and contains hints and tips, some of which are generic others specific to a Dance School.
-The principles however can be applied to other dance businesses such as productions, conferences, workshops, and course provision.
+It is designed to be accessible and practical.
+It sets out the principals of business plans, budgets, costing, pricing, cash flow, break-even, finance, operations, and other issues that can be key components to a successful business.
+A Dance School is used as the business model for tables and calculations and contains both specific and generic hints and tips.
+Many can be applied to other dance businesses such as productions, conferences, workshops, and course provision, or to other products and services. as well as other forms of self-employment.

 Starting out, transitioning, expanding, you can use the same tools to determine whether you can afford it, whether there is a market, what additional funding resources are required, and how you might obtain this.
 You may decide to be cautious and take a phased approach initially choosing or staying in employment and moving towards self-employment; or creating a portfolio of both employment and self-employment; or being more entrepreneurial and establishing your own business, setting up, buying or merging with an existing business.